ansys/pyworkbench/doc/source/user-guide.rst

 Alternatively, you can launch a Workbench server and start a client programmatically in a client-side Python script.

-This code launches a server on a local Windows machine:
+This code launches a server on a local Windows or Linux machine:

 .. code-block:: python